-where n_i represents the number of lines within the intensity range i, which itself is characterized by an average intensity S_i , α is the half width at half maximum, u is the absorber thickness, and v_i refers to the centre of the line.
-For three different masses per unit area, u = 0.01, 0.1 and 1.0 atm-cm, and taking the half-width as α =0.015 cm-1, equation (1) is evaluated with the help of a computer program based on Simpson's rule of numerical integration.
-First, the transmittance values are calculated at the centres of 0.1 cm-1 intervals.
+For three different masses per unit area, u = 0.05, 0.5 and 5.0 atm-cm, and taking the half-width as α =0.015 cm-1, equation (1) is evaluated with the help of a computer program based on Simpson's rule of numerical integration.
+First, the transmittance values are calculated at the centre of 0.1 cm-1 intervals.
 Transmittances by the wings of lines at the left and right adjacent intervals are also included.
-The transmittance at the centre of an interval is finally obtained as [14]
+The transmittance at the centre of an interval is finally obtained as [15]

-$$\mathfrak{S} = \mathfrak{S}{j} \prod{i \neq j} \mathfrak{S}{i} \tag{2}$$ frequencies near the edges of a given interval.
-The results for the shifted and un-shifted intervals are averaged, and thus we obtain the average transmittance over a 0.1 cm^{-1} interval.
+$$\mathfrak{Z} = \mathfrak{Z}j \prod{i \neq j} \mathfrak{Z}i \tag{2}$$

-Next, transmittance values are obtained for another set of frequency intervals whose centres are shifted by half the interval size (0.05 cm^{-1}) from the original positions of the centres of the intervals.
-This is done in order to minimize the error associated with the occurrence lines at
+Next, transmittance values are obtained for another set of frequency intervals whose centres are shifted by half the interval size (0.05 cm-1) from the original positions of the centres of the intervals.
+This is done in order to minimize the error associated with the occurrence lines at frequencies near the edges of a given interval.
+The results for the shifted and un-shifted intervals are averaged, and thus we obtain the average transmittance over a 0.1 cm-1 interval.